CLIBD: Bridging Vision and Genomics for Biodiversity Monitoring at Scale: Abstract

 \section{Abstract}

 Measuring biodiversity is crucial for understanding ecosystem health.
-While prior works have developed machine learning models for taxonomic classification of photographic images and DNA separately, in this work, we introduce a \textit{multimodal} approach combining both, using CLIP-style contrastive learning to align images, DNA barcodes, and textual data in a unified embedding space.
-This allows for accurate classification of both known and unknown insect species without task-specific fine-tuning, leveraging contrastive learning for the first time to fuse DNA and image data.
-Our method surpasses previous single-modality approaches in accuracy by over 11\% on zero-shot learning tasks, showcasing its effectiveness in biodiversity studies.
+While prior works have developed machine learning models for taxonomic classification of photographic images and DNA separately, in this work, we introduce a \textit{multimodal} approach combining both, using CLIP-style contrastive learning to align images, barcode DNA, and text-based representations of taxonomic labels in a unified embedding space.
+This allows for accurate classification of both known and unknown insect species without task-specific fine-tuning, leveraging contrastive learning for the first time to fuse barcode DNA and image data.
+Our method surpasses previous single-modality approaches in accuracy by over 8\% on zero-shot learning tasks, showcasing its effectiveness in biodiversity studies.